 **UPDATE April 25, 2017** This blog post describes our old deployment process.
 We now use VS Team Services Release Management to deploy VSTS.

-We use VS Release Management (RM) to deploy Visual Studio Online (VSO),
+We use VS Release Management (RM) to deploy Visual Studio Online (VSO), and this post will describe the process.

 Back in the December 17th update, we added the ability to make changes to files in the web UI, and it works for both TFVC and Git.
 Edit is easy to find, since it’s right above the content on the screen.